 Managing People – Is Your Performance Review Really Necessary?

-Lots of organizations carry out “performance appraisals.”
+Performance management – lots of organisations carry out “performance appraisals.”
 Most people consider them a “good thing!”
 And there is lots of information around to help you do them well.

-But there is more to encouraging and managing good performance than carrying out the annual performance review.
-Some people even question whether carrying out annual performance reviews does actually impact on the quality of performance.
+But there is more to encouraging good performance than carrying out the annual performance review.
+Some people question whether carrying out annual performance reviews actually impacts on the quality of performance.

-Let us think a little about what the person being assessed usually thinks about when a review is due.
-Here’s what it likely to be
+Let us think a little about the person being assessed.
+What do they usually think about when a review is due.
+Here’s what it likely to be.

 - How is this review going to affect my bonus/performance related pay?